ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 ---

-This is the Third Scroll:
+** This is the Third Scroll

 The Weapon of Sound.
 The Law of Rhythm.
-The Code of BPM.
+The Code of BP

 ---

 ## SCROLL 004 — THE GAME AS RITUAL

 *Action as Devotion.
 Combat as Ceremony.*

 Resonantia is not played.